 - If you book with TourRadar and within 24 hours you find a better price than $0 for the same tour, TourRadar will pay you the difference

 - Safely book online

 - All your details are safely protected by a secure connection

 - covered by 259 different operators in Europe

 - No Cancellation Fee

 - TourRadar does not charge any additional cancellation fees.
 You can cancel the tour up to 75 days prior to the departure date.
-If you cancel your booking for The Budgeting Bolshevik via TourRadar the standard cancellation policy applies.
+If you cancel your booking for The Budgeting Bolshevik (from Moscow to Beijing) via TourRadar the standard cancellation policy applies.